-- 5. The Registrar or the person fulfilling those duties on each campus shall classify each student as resident or nonresident and may require and question proof of relevant facts.
-The burden of proof is upon the student making a claim to resident student status. - A Standing Committee on Residence shall be appointed by the President of the University. - 7.
+- 5. Nationality of a person shall not be a factor in determining resident student status if such person has the legal capacity to remain permanently in the United States. - 6.
+A person once properly classified as a resident student shall be deemed to remain a resident student so long as remaining continuously enrolled in the University until his degree shall have been earned, subject to the provisions of paragraph 3; conversely, a person once properly classified as a nonresident student shall remain a nonresident student until such time as he shall receive the degree for which he is enrolled. - 7.
+The Registrar or the person fulfilling those duties on each campus shall classify each student as resident or nonresident, and may require and question proof of relevant facts.
+The burden of proof is upon the student making a claim to resident student status. - 8.
+A Standing Committee on Residence shall be appointed by the President of the University. - 9.
 A student who is not satisfied by the determination of the Registrar may lodge a written appeal with the Standing Committee on Residence, which Committee shall review the appeal in a fair manner and shall, if time and circumstances permit or require, afford to the student a personal hearing.
-The Committee shall report its determination to the Registrar who shall forward it to the student. - 8.
-The Standing Committee on Residence is authorized to classify a student as a resident student, though not meeting the specific requirements herein set forth, if such student's situation presents unusual circumstances and the individual classification is within the general scope of this Rule or is consistent with a decision of the Trustees, provided that each such instance shall be promptly reported to the Trustees for approval. - 9.
-A student, within thirty days after notice of an adverse decision by the Committee on Residence, may file an appeal to the Trustees with its Secretary. - 10.
-A student or prospective student who shall knowingly provide false information or shall refuse or conceal information for the purpose of achieving resident student status shall be subject to the full range of penalties, including expulsion, provided for by the University, as well as to such other punishment which may be provided for by law. - 11.
-A student who does not pay additional monies which may be due because of his classification as a nonresident student, within thirty (30) days after demand, shall thereupon be indefinitely suspended. - 12.
+The Committee shall report its determination to the Registrar who shall forward it to the student. - 10.
+The Standing Committee on Residence is authorized to classify a student as a resident student, though not meeting the specific requirements herein set forth, if such student's situation presents unusual circumstances and the individual classification is within the general scope of this Rule, or is consistent with a decision of the Trustees; provided, that each such instance shall be promptly reported to the Trustees for approval. - 11.
+A student, within thirty days after notice of an adverse decision by the Committee on Residence, may file an appeal to the Trustees with its Secretary. - 12.
+A student or prospective student who shall knowingly provide false information or shall refuse or conceal information for the purpose of achieving resident student status shall be subject to the full range of penalties, including expulsion, provided for by the University, as well as to such other punishment which may be provided for by law. - 13.
+A student who does not pay additional monies which may be due because of his classification as a nonresident student, within thirty (30) days after demand, shall thereupon be indefinitely suspended. - 14.
 A student or prospective student who fails to request resident student status within a particular semester or session shall be deemed to have waived any alleged overpayment of fees for that semester or session.